justusjb/hackathonDB/README.md

 # hackathonDB

-This is the place to find all hackthons around the world
+This is the place to find all hackathons around the world

 ## The current state of HackathonDB